-Spot gasoline in San Francisco gained against futures for a second day on speculation that an unplanned hydrocracker shutdown at Tesoro Corp (TSO).’s Golden Eagle refinery tightened supplies in the region.
+Spot gasoline in San Francisco gained against futures for a second day on speculation that an unplanned hydrocracker shutdown at Tesoro Corp (TSO:US).’s Golden Eagle refinery tightened supplies in the region.

 California-blend gasoline, or Carbob, inventories and blendstocks in Northern California dropped last week to the lowest level since Jan.
 4, Alison Roberts, a spokeswoman for the state Energy Commission, said by telephone from Sacramento today.
 Stockpiles in Southern California, meanwhile, increased for the first time in four weeks, she said.